Competition is stiff for ecommerce — these SEO strategies can help you rise through the ranks.

-- reach customers through paid and unpaid channels (social media, PPC, and the like)
+- Reach customers through paid and unpaid channels (social media, PPC, and the like)

-- view reports for your programs linked to Merchant Center
+- View reports and metrics for your programs linked to Merchant Center

 This is also a good feature to take advantage of if you create Google Shopping ads or might want to in the future.

-Many online brands carry tons of products.
+Many online brands carry dozens or even hundreds of products.
 Because of this, implementing all of these various SEO strategies into each of them can be a timely undertaking.

 Plus, product SEO can be a bit trickier than standard website SEO.
 For example, you may offer one shirt in four different sizes and 10 colors all on the same product detail page, or PDP.

-Making sure your canonical info is set up properly helps ensure that your monitoring and reporting will be accurate.
+Making sure your site architecture and canonical info are set up properly helps ensure that your monitoring and reporting will be accurate.
 This is also a good way to set yourself apart from the competition and boost your bottom line.